-Vancouver-based HSBC Global Asset Management (Canada) Ltd. (HSBCAM) is trimming fees of its manager series of mutual funds and sharing important information about the taxation of two of its HSBC Wealth Compass Funds that were launched in 2018, the company announced Thursday.
+Vancouver-based HSBC Global Asset Management (Canada) Ltd. (HSBGAM) is trimming fees of its manager series of mutual funds and sharing important information about the taxation of two of its HSBC Wealth Compass Funds that were launched in 2018, the company announced Thursday.

 Effective Dec.
 18, HSBCGAM will reduce management fees by up to 35 basis points on the manager series of 12 mutual funds.

 The list of new management fees is available in the company’s news release.